waynodiablo/Oystercard/bookmark_manager.md

 ### Bookmark manager - Adding user accounts - Password confirmation

 Now a user can register on our website but it would be nice to ask for password confirmation on registration to make sure there's no mistake in the password.
-Let's start by adding a test for this.
+Let's start by creating a test for this within ```user_management_spec.rb```:
 ```ruby
   scenario "with a password that doesn't match" do
     expect{ sign_up('a@a.com', 'pass', 'wrong') }.to change(User, :count).by(0)